René Duprée: Professional wrestling career

+Early career (1997–2002)

+Goguen started professional wrestling in 1997 for his father's promotion Grand Prix Wrestling in New Brunswick.

 World Wrestling Federation/Entertainment (2002–2007)

-Ohio Valley Wrestling (2002–2003)
+Heartland Wrestling Association and Ohio Valley Wrestling (2002–2003)

 In April 2002 Goguen signed with the World Wrestling Federation making him the youngest wrestler to sign with the WWF at the age of 18.
-On October 9, 2002, Goguen debuted under the ring name, René Duprée, after his father, defeating Johnny Jeter.
+On April 27, 2002, Goguen debuted under the ringname, René Duprée, after his father, for Heartland Wrestling Association when he defeated EZ Money.
+Then on October 9, 2002, defeating Johnny Jeter for Ohio Valley Wrestling.
 Duprée would team up with various wrestlers in dark matches on SmackDown! and Raw, while also competing in Ohio Valley Wrestling until April 2003.
+His first match in WWE was on November 12, 2002 in a dark match on Velocity when he lost to Chris Kanyon.